-Corinne Olympios' Lawyer Releases A New Statement Following The News That 'Bachelor In Paradise' Will Resume Filming
+Corinne Olympios' Lawyer Releases A New Statement On 'BiP'

 On Tuesday afternoon, Warner Bros. announced that Bachelor in Paradise Season 4 would resume filming following an internal investigation into allegations of misconduct that led the production to shut down a little over on week earlier.
 Now, following news that Bachelor in Paradise would start filming again, Corrine Olympios' lawyer, Martin Singer, has released the following statement to Bustle: